focus-editor/focus/LOG.md

 # TODO
-- Scroll all the way without waiting for message near the end
 - Don't select text when typing
 - Draw selection with rounded corners
 - Move cursor quicker with ctrl+arrows